-The Stockholm International Peace Research Institute (SIPRI) is pleased to launch a new video series on perceptions on nuclear challenges in South Asia featuring experts from India, Pakistan, Russia and the United States.
+SIPRI is pleased to launch a new video series on perceptions of nuclear challenges in South Asia, featuring experts from India, Pakistan, Russia and the United States.

 Watch the expert interviews with:

 - Dr Manpreet Sethi, Senior Fellow, Centre for Air Power Studies

 - Dr Rabia Akhtar, Director, Centre for Security, Strategy and Policy Research, University of Lahore